 Materials and Methods

 - Data are placed in a table or text to make it easier for the reader to examine them.
-Do not put the data in a table also in the text.
+Do not repeat the data that is in a table in the text.

-In this section you should first summarize your results.
+- In this section you should first summarize your results.
 Do not repeat what you said in the results section.
 This summary should flow directly from the results, not from your opinion of the results, i.e., your reasoning should be obvious to the reader.
 You should discuss how the results relate to the hypotheses stated in the introduction.
 Are the hypotheses accepted or rejected?
 How does this affect future research?

-You can be more speculative in the conclusions, but it should be made obvious that your opinion is not necessarily supported by the data, i.e., ‘In our opinion the data suggest that...’.
+- You can be more speculative in the conclusions, but it should be made obvious that your opinion is not necessarily supported by the data, i.e., ‘In our opinion the data suggest that...’.
 The conclusions can also include your suggestions for future research.

 Include people who helped, what they did, and their institutional addresses.
 Include names and institutions of personal communications cited in text.
 Include information of grant support.